Ahir7/SDN-Controller/readme.md

 - `telemetry-collector` and `ml-analytics` operate on simulated/synthetic inputs in this version (no real device ingestion yet).
 - Kubernetes watcher expects in-cluster config when running inside K8s; for local runs it falls back to `kubeconfig` on the host.

-### Next steps (from the blueprint)
+### Validation and next steps (from the blueprint)

 - Extend policy translation to include L4 protocol/port matching and ALLOW logic.
 - Replace collector stubs with real sFlow parsing and gNMI subscriptions; enrich Prometheus metrics.
 - Tune `ml-analytics` feature extraction and model training, wired to real telemetry features.
 - Provision Grafana dashboards and expand Prometheus targets.
-- Add Mininet scripts for validation and benchmarking.
+- Use `validation/kube_topo.py` with Mininet to validate end‑to‑end policy enforcement (baseline ping, apply DENY policy via FastAPI, ping blocked).

 ### References